tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MariaDB/常见问题/运维相关问题_intl_en.md

 It is a normal master/slave sync thread, which is resident.

 ### What can I do if an error occurs when I use the multi-thread download tool Axel to download TencentDB for MariaDB backup or log files?
-Due to operation strategies, multi-thread download is not supported.
+Multi-thread download is not supported.
 You can use the `wget --content-disposition` command for download.

 ### Why does the master/slave delay of TencentDB for MariaDB suddenly increase even to several minutes?
 The [TencentDB Console](https://console.cloud.tencent.com/tdsql) supports most common database parameters and sets security thresholds for them.
 If a parameter to be modified does not exist or cannot be modified to a specific value, please [submit a ticket](https://console.cloud.tencent.com/workorder/category) for assistance.